MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/route-a-single-message-to-multiple-recipients-using-an-itinerary-routing-slip.md

 ---
+description: "Learn more about: How to: Route a Single Message to Multiple Recipients Using an Itinerary Routing Slip"
 title: "How to: Route a Single Message to Multiple Recipients Using an Itinerary Routing Slip | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"